bakkanour/praytime-community/README.md

 [![N|Solid](https://upload.wikimedia.org/wikipedia/commons/a/a9/BISMILLAH.JPG)](https://nodesource.com/products/nsolid)

 ### The storie
-> for a long time I was looking for a "geek" thing to display salat time
-> why not a raspberry that litle computer can do most of things
+> I've been looking for a "geek" thing to display salat time and why not a raspberray pi, this litle computer can do most of things.
-> lazy as I am, the first thing i do was looking on the internet if somedoby
-> already do that thing.
-I found some project but none of them fulfilled my
-> expectations untill that i saw this [TV Screen] inside the masjid where
-> I usually going to.
+> Lazy as I am, the first thing i do was looking on the internet if somedoby already do that thing.
+I found some project but none of them fulfilled my expectations untill that i saw this [TV Screen] inside the masjid where I usually going to.
 > And that's the begining...

 __So praytime-community is a simple one-page site with responsive design and mobile ready.__

 ### Features!
+  - Responsive design
   - Show you salat times with 15°
-  - Responsive design
-  - Geolocation using Google API
+  - Geolocation using OSM (open street map)

 ### To do...
 __Want to contribute?
 Great!__